datScAryan/demo_Repo/README.md

 # Demo
 Describe what the project is about.
+And also keep updating this file as the project progresses.
+## Thanks